furkandikmen/furkandikmen.github.io/_pages/presentations.md

 permalink: /presentations/
 ---

+- **Furkan Dikmen**, Lena Baunaz and Katerina Palasis (2025).
+French perception verbs are not equal, talk to be presented in Going Romance 2025, Venice, Italy.

 - Pierre Ardisson, **Furkan Dikmen**, Friederike Moltmann and Kalle Müller (2025).
 The role of plans for qua-events and their effects on part-structure, paper to be presented in 15th edition of the International Conference on Formal Ontology in Information Systems (FOIS), Catania, Sicily.

 - Furkan Dikmen (2025).
 Finding objects of experiences, poster to be presented in Sinn und Bedeutung30 (SuB30), Frankfurt, Germany.